webmakaka/javadev.org/website/01-docs/01-install/02-assembly-tools/02-linux/02-centos/6/x64/02-archiva.md

 <br/><br/>

-Not Bad instruction (But not works by me):
+Not Bad instruction (But not works):
 http://evertrue.github.io/blog/2014/07/21/setting-up-an-archiva-repository/